pguillebert/pravda/README.md

 provide a RDD with 7 partitions.
 In each partition, the reader generates a lazy-seq that is converted into a Scala iterable for Spark.

-I chose Flambo to process the events with a Clojure-friendly DSLs.
+The RDD spits out `StorableEvent` records that you can manipulate with Flambo to process the events with a Clojure-friendly DSLs in Spark.

+Pravda also provides a writer function to store processed data into the same format in S3, from your Spark application.

 You'll find an example query in the test directory.

-## TODO

-* how to write output data back into Spark

 ## Acknoledgements